scao53/shiyacao.github.io/_pages/disability-etiquette.md

 * **Don’t** grab a person’s arm in order to guide them.
 * **Do** allow the person to take your arm.
 This will help you to guide, rather than propel or lead, the person.
 * **Do** use specifics such as “left a hundred feet” or “right two yards.”
+* **Don't** leave them without excusing yourself first.
+* If the person has a guide dog, **don't** distract the dog; it is always working and is not a pet.

 ### When you're with people who are deaf or hard-of-hearing:

 * **Don’t** shout.
 * **Do** look directly at the person and speak clearly and expressively to establish if the person can read your lips.
 Remember, not everyone who is deaf or hard-of-hearing can lip-read.
 Those who do will rely on facial expressions and other body language to help understand.
+Talk directly to the person, even if the person has a sign language interpreter with them.
 * Show consideration by facing a light source and keeping your hands and food away from your mouth when speaking.

+### Invisible disabilities:

+* When you plan an event, make sure that accessibility needs are directed to a real person; it provides the opportunity for people who have invisible disabilities to reach out and not feel as if they are imposing.
+* If you are aware that a person has a form of invisible disability, the best tactic may be to simply speak with the person and ask them what they are able to do and what they cannot do.
+* In a group of people, always assume there is someone who experiences a form of invisible disability.
+Assume there is a person in any group of people who experiences a form of hearing loss.
+When you speak to an audience, face your audience.
+* If a person says they are unable to do something, do not attempt to somehow coax or convince them to try anyway.
+Instead, ask the person what you can do to make their participation possible and invite them to participate to the degree they are able to.
+* Never judge another person's limitations or pain.
+Instead, accept as truth the things a person who has invisible disabilities tells you.

 ## Related Books